• Home

 conda update anaconda

-Same as with the previous command, when prompted, type y to proceed.
-You should regularly update your Anaconda installation.
+Same as with the previous command, when prompted, type y

-Uninstall Anaconda#
+Uninstall Anaconda

 You can uninstall Anaconda from your CentOS system using below steps: